galaxyproject/galaxy-hub/content/blog/2022-06-22-outreachy-intro/index.md

 #### What I am working on

-Soumya has been selected to work on Galaxy climate to support local/regional initiatives and concrete actions to fight climate change.
+I have been selected to work on Galaxy climate to support local/regional initiatives and concrete actions to fight climate change.

 ### Melke Berhan

 #### Who I am

+Hi, I'm Melke.
+I'm a researcher with a B.A. in psychology from Addis Ababa University.
+I am interested in research and working in artificial intelligence to create solutions to different societal problems.
+In my free time, I like to binge-watch crime documentaries, watch videos on artificial intelligence, and listen to some good playlists.

 #### What I am working on

-Melke has been select to work on developing a culture of wellbeing for open source projects, the Galaxy community as a use case.
+I'm an Outreachy intern for the May-August round of 2022, working on the project "Develop a culture of well-being for open source projects, the Galaxy community as a use case."
+The project aims to improve the well-being of open source communities taking into account essential factors such as mental health, diversity, equity, and inclusion.